amplify-education/rcubic/README.rst

 Introduction
 ------------

 Rcubic is a framework for coordinating the execution of many loosely related scripts.
 Rcubic will manage order of execution based on dependency specification inside the script header.
-Scripts can be split into groups which can be executed in different combinations provided that the dependencies can be fulfiled.
+Scripts can be split into groups which can be executed in different combinations provided that the dependencies can be fulfilled.
 During execution Rcubic will validate the sequence and display progress as steps complete.

 .. contents::